ejackson054/primate-X-palindromes/README.md

 ## Overview

-Supplemental Code for Jackson et al. 2021, "Natural selection preserves large palindromes on the primate X Chromosome"
+Supplemental Code for Jackson et al. 2021 (in revision), "Natural selection preserves large palindromes on the primate X Chromosome"

 Written by H. Skaletsky (fast_dot_plot.pl, Perl) and E. Jackson (all other codes, Python 3)